• All Recipes

 Can I use a plant-based milk or lactose-free milk?

-What’s the best way to store my homemade cottage cheese?
+What's the best way to store homemade cottage cheese?

 Store your homemade cottage cheese in an airtight container.
 A glass jar works or deli containers are great too.
 I use these deli containers to portion out the cottage cheese.
-Because we’re making fresh cottage cheese using our selected cow’s milk it’s important to remember the shelf life is likely a little shorter compared to store bought brands.
-This is because we are not including any additional additives, thickeners, or preservatives.
-That said, plan to enjoy your fresh batch of cottage cheese within 7 days after making it.
+The shelf life is likely a little shorter compared to store-bought brands because we are not including any additional additives, thickeners, or preservatives.
+Plan to enjoy your fresh batch of cottage cheese within 7 days after making it.
+If using milk that is close to its expiration date, consume the cottage cheese within 3 to 5 days.

 How will I know if my cottage cheese has gone bad?